YotaYota/notes/src/network/junos.md

 An ARP request is a broadcast that asks the device with a certain IP address to respond with its MAC address.

+---

+## Modern Ethernet LANs

+Switches' primary benefit is high-speed connectivity.

+It saves MAC addresses in the **Ethernet Switching Table**.
+Saved in RAM memory.

+**Next**: Switch operation in modern ethernet